NEONScience/NEON-Data-Skills/tutorials/R/Lidar/lidar-topography/veg_structure_and_chm/veg_structure_and_chm.md

 </div>
 ## 1. Setup

 Start by installing and loading packages (if necessary) and setting options.
 One of the packages we'll be using, `geoNEON`, is only available via GitHub, so it's installed using the `devtools` package.
 The other packages can be installed directly from CRAN.

-    options(stringsAsFactors=F)
+Installation can be run once, then periodically to get package updates.

-    # install.packages("neonUtilities")
+    install.packages("neonUtilities")
-    # install.packages("sp")
+    install.packages("sp")
-    # install.packages("raster")
+    install.packages("raster")
-    # install.packages("devtools")
+    install.packages("devtools")
-    # devtools::install_github("NEONScience/NEON-geolocation/geoNEON")
+    devtools::install_github("NEONScience/NEON-geolocation/geoNEON")

+Now load packages.
+This needs to be done every time you run code.
+We'll also set a working directory for data downloads.

     library(sp)
     library(raster)
     library(neonUtilities)
     library(geoNEON)

+    options(stringsAsFactors=F)

+    # set working directory
+    # adapt directory path for your system
+    wd <- "~/data"
+    setwd(wd)

 ## 2. Vegetation structure data